You are viewing a story from harrypotterfanfiction.com

 “You heard me, Malfoy.
 Now, move,” Hermione replied, her patience and courage gone.

 Hermione stood where she was for a while after he had disappeared.
-The thought that kept running through her mind: What does Draco Malfoy have planned for this year?
+Only one thought continued to run through her mind: What does Draco Malfoy have planned for this year?

 Author's Note: All right!
 There it is!
-Did you guys like it?
+Did you like it?
 Reviews are very appreciated.
-I would love to know how you like it.
+I would love to know how you like it!

 Also: If you have additional questions that you would like answered, please feel free to go to my "Meet the Author" page on the forums.
 There's a link on my author's page!